 Course requirements.
-Your grade will be based on class participation (5%), homework assignments (20%), and three midterm exams (25% each) (please note that the third midterm will include material from earlier in the course).
+Your grade will be based on homework assignments (20%), a reading response (5%), and three midterm exams (25% each) (please note that the third midterm will include material from earlier in the course).
 Exams are closed-book and will be given in-class.
 There are no make up dates for midterms.
 In exceptional circumstances, students must contact me in advance of the midterm by email and use the Course Absence Reporting system.